 How do I approach the organisation about developing my own internship?

-- Before contacting the organization, think about what it is you would like to do as an intern.
-How do you think you might be useful to the organization, and what are the skills that you would like to develop?
+- Before contacting the organisation, think about what it is you would like to do as an intern.
+How do you think you might be useful to the organisation, and what are the skills that you would like to develop?

-- You will have a much higher chance of getting a response if you can find contacts within the organization through networking.
-If you know someone who works at the organization (or know someone who does), ask for an introduction so that you can start the outreach on a warm note.
+- You will have a much higher chance of getting a response if you can find contacts within the organisation through networking.
+If you know someone who works at the organisation (or know someone who does), ask for an introduction so that you can start the outreach on a warm note.

 Can I apply for the Self-Sourced Internship Fund as well as CIPE-coordinated internships (on Symplicity)?

 - Yes, we encourage you to apply to both, as both processes are competitive.

-- Because students can only accept one CIPE opportunity per summer however, students will eventually need to decide on one.
+- Because students can only accept one CIPE opportunity per summer, you will eventually need to decide on one.
 If/when students accept any opportunities, it is the student’s responsibility to inform CIPE staff ASAP so that the opportunity can be offered to another student.
-Funding support for both programs are the same, which allows students to choose opportunities based on the content and relevance of work, rather than the pay.
+Co-funding support for both programs are the same, which allows students to choose opportunities based on the content and relevance of work, rather than the pay.

 How much funding can I receive?

-- Grants for self-sourced internships are equivalent to funding for CIPE-coordinated internships, which depend on compensation/benefits provided by the employer.
+- Grants for self-sourced internships are equivalent to co-funding for CIPE-coordinated internships, subject to the level of compensation/benefits provided by the employer.